Understanding The Homeowners Association (HOA) Fee Liability

 Enforcement by Lien.
 There is hereby created a claim of lien on each and every Lot within the Property to secure payment to the Association for any and all Assessments (including any late PaymentCharge) levied against any and all Owners of Lots covered by this Declaration, together with interest, all costs of collection which may be paid or incurred by the Association, including reasonable attorneys' fees.
 Any such lien may be foreclosed by appropriate action in court in the manner provided by law for the foreclosure of a realty mortgage or by the exercise of a power of sale in the manner provided by law under a trust deed, as set forth by the laws of the State.

-These examples establish the owner's obligation to pay the association's fees, and the association's right to collect delinquent dues and related charges.
+These examples establish the owner's obligation to pay the hoa fees, and the association's right to collect delinquent dues and related charges.
 The assessment obligation cannot be waived, for any reason, even if an owner believes that the association is not fulfilling its obligations.
-Moreover, it is important for you to read and understand your association's declaration and local statutes for a clear understanding of the scope of your assessment liability.

 Things to consider when dealing with past due fees:

-- It is important to note that an association cannot take an action that is not authorized by the Declaration, or adopted policies.
+It is important to note that an association cannot take an action that is not authorized by the Declaration, or adopted policies.
 We address the association's duty to adopt fair processes and procedures in "The Homeowner's Right To A Fair Due Process."
-If you need copies of your CC&Rs, you can get a free copy by visiting your county recorder's office, or here with a service fee.
+If you need copies of your CC&Rs, you can get a free copy by visiting your county recorder's office.

-- Talk to an attorney immediately, if your association is threatening a foreclosure lawsuit.
+Talk to an attorney if your association is threatening to file a foreclosure lawsuit.

 Things to consider before purchasing an HOA property: